Plan Your Visit

 When are The Magnes galleries open?

-The Magnes galleries are open during UC Berkeley's fall and spring semester on Tuesday, Wednesday, and Thursday from 11:00am to 4:00pm.
+The Magnes museum is open during UC Berkeley's fall and spring semester.
 The galleries are closed during winter and summer break.
 Admission is free.

 Can I take public transportation to The Magnes?